caseycs/amsterdam-php-opening-graphql/PITCHME.md

 ### Logging

 We do handle all the exceptions, yes.
-However it's important not to forger to still log them - at least
+However it's important not to forget to still log them - at least which front-end is not aware of.

 ---